If you’re comparing the Bobcat T66 to the Kubota SVL75-2 loader, here are the top things to know:

 Also, the one-piece pressurized cab seals tight to block out dust and debris.
 Unfortunately, the same can’t be said for the SVL75-2 cab, which uses a two-piece construction and has a pull-down door that rattles.
 Kubota also features an analog display in its loader.
 The Bobcat boasts a full-color 5-inch LCD display that’s rear-camera ready.

 Running daily maintenance on your loader should be as easy and routine as brushing your teeth, and the Bobcat T66 is.
-The cab tips back 90 degrees, giving you unobstructed access to the engine compartment.
+The cab tips back easily, giving you unobstructed access to the engine compartment.
 A service panel on the side of the machine puts components in easy reach.
 And the digital display inside gives you an easy-to-understand explanation of any machine issues.

 The Bobcat T66 features a powerful cooling system, further decreasing the chance of components overheating or encountering service issues.
 But if you do run into anything, Bobcat has North American parts distribution, so there’s little wait time.
 Kubota uses imported parts for its machines, which can be impacted by a number of factors that can leave your machine in the shop for days or weeks at a time.
 In addition, the Kubota SVL75-2 uses a diesel particulate filter (DPF) system, which can lead to expensive maintenance costs.
 The Bobcat T66 doesn’t use a DPF, so it has lower overall maintenance costs and you don’t have to factor in downtime for replacing it.